The Bigamist (1953 film): Reception

 The Bigamist received rave reviews at the time of release, with Howard Thompson of The New York Times calling it "Filmakers' best offering, to date".
-The plot cheekily mines aspects of Lupino's own private life (sharing same scriptwriting husband with Fontaine; an extramarital pregnancy with Howard Duff) and showcases the Hollywood homes of some of her friends on a see-the-stars bus-tour.
+The plot cheekily mines aspects of Lupino's own private life (sharing same scriptwriting husband with Fontaine; an extramarital pregnancy with Howard Duff) and showcases the Hollywood homes of some of her friends on a see-the-stars bus-tour, including a specific reference to supporting actor Gwenn's Oscar-winning performance in Miracle on 34th Street (1947).

 The film has since earned acclaim from critics and is included in the book 1001 Movies You Must See Before You Die.
 Chris Fujiwara calls it a "haunting film" which is "one of several out-of-nowhere masterpieces" to be directed by Lupino.
 He particularly praises the final courtroom scene, which he considers to be "shattering", with a "combination of ambiguity and intensity that recalls both Carl Dreyer and Nicholas Ray".
 When the two female leads exchange glances with each other in court they both knew what it meant to be married to the same man in real life—an inside joke not lost on Hollywood.

 The Encyclopedia of Film Noir considers The Bigamist to be "unusually ambiguous" for the period.
 Ray Hagen and Laura Wagner remark that The Bigamist is "not a sensationalized rendering of a potentially sordid subject, but a very human story of a man (Edmond O'Brien) tangled between two women".

 Leonard Maltin gave it a three-star rating, calling it "one of Lupino's best directorial efforts".